maroonblazer/hn-focus/README.md

-# HN Article Selector
+# HN Focus

-A Chrome extension for selecting and filtering Hacker News articles.
+A Chrome extension for focusing on selected Hacker News articles.

 ## Features
 - Select up to a customizable number of articles